What Is the Down Payment on a $400k House?

 Minimum Credit Score: 580

-FHA mortgages are insured by the Federal Housing Administration and targeted toward borrowers who may not qualify for a standard conventional loan.
+FHA mortgages are insured by the Federal Housing Administration and are targeted toward borrowers who may not qualify for a standard conventional loan.

-Considering these fees, FHA loans sometimes have a higher APR than similar conventional mortgages.
+Considering these fees, FHA loans sometimes have a higher APR than conventional mortgages.
 However, borrowers with a lower credit score and small down payment will likely still find savings.

 Conventional Loan – 5% Down